anonyaro/TableTime/README.md

   </a>

 # **Build manual**
-*If you want to build the project form scratch make sure about dependencies location, put everything into one directory if having troubles or change the path inside configurations*
+*If you want to build the project form scratch make sure about dependencies location, put everything into one directory if having troubles or change the path inside source files directly*

 # **Technical Stack & Features**
 | Technology | Description |